Form CRS – Client Relationship Summary

 We are a registered investment adviser that offers investment advisory services, including Wealth Advisory Services to clients.
 If you open an advisory account with our firm, we’ll meet with you to understand your current financial situation, existing resources, objectives, and risk tolerance.
 Based on what we learn, we’ll recommend a portfolio of investments that is monitored at least annually, and if necessary, rebalanced to meet your changing needs and goals.
 We’ll offer you advice on a regular basis and contact you at least annually to discuss your portfolio.
 Financial Planning & Consulting is included in our Wealth Advisory Service for no additional fee.

-You can select in our agreement whether we are allowed to buy and sell investments in your account without asking you in advance (“discretion”) or only after receiving your permission (“non-discretion”).
-If you select non-discretion, you make the ultimate decision regarding the purchase or sale of investments.
+We manage accounts on a discretionary basis.
+After you sign an agreement with our firm, we’re allowed to buy and sell investments in your account without asking you in advance.
 Any limitations will be described in the signed advisory agreement.
-We will have discretion or non-discretion until the advisory agreement is terminated by you or our firm.
+We will have discretion until the advisory agreement is terminated by you or our firm.

 We do not restrict our advice to limited types of products or investments.
 Nor do we impose requirements for opening and maintaining accounts or otherwise engaging us.